 In addition, the physicians offer a full range of surgical solutions for anal sphincter muscle repair, rectal prolapse and anal abscess/ fistulas.
 The practice is expanding the indications for laparoscopic surgery techniques for treatment of colon and rectal cancers and other colorectal ailments.

 Beyond surgery, the practice offers basic and advanced treatments for anal and rectal problems, from muscle relaxants and other medications to office-based procedures such as hemorrhoidal banding.
-The surgeons also are collaborating with GHS urogynecologist Jeffrey Garris, M.D., FACOG, FACS, on the establishment of a GHS incontinence clinic.
+The surgeons also are collaborating with Prisma Health urogynecologist Jeffrey Garris, MD, FACOG, FACS, on the establishment of a Prisma Health incontinence clinic.

 Drs.
-Robbins, Rex, Crockett and Culumovic play an active role in the surgical training of GHS’ many residents.
-Dr. Culumovic, who completed his surgical residency at GHS, said his exposure to the colorectal surgery specialty at GHS led him to return to Greenville after completing his fellowship in Baltimore.
-Dr. Rex said there is enough clinical volume in colorectal surgery at GHS to support a future fellowship.
+Robbins, Rex, Crockett and Culumovic play an active role in the surgical training of Prisma Health–Upstate’s many residents.
+Dr. Culumovic, who completed his surgical residency at Prisma Health, said his exposure to the colorectal surgery specialty here, led him to return to Greenville after completing his fellowship in Baltimore.
+Dr. Rex said there is enough clinical volume in colorectal surgery at Prisma Health to support a future fellowship.

-The surgeons also are busy with research.
-Surgical oncologist Steven Trocha, M.D., FACS, recently analyzed their cancer surgery results for a study presented at last year’s annual meeting of the American Society of Colon and Rectal Surgeons.
+The surgeons also stay busy with research.
+Surgical oncologist Steven Trocha, MD, FACS, recently analyzed their cancer surgery results for a study presented at last year’s annual meeting of the American Society of Colon and Rectal Surgeons.
 The research also was presented in June 2008 in a poster at the 10th World Congress on Gastrointestinal Cancer in Barcelona, Spain.

 The group is collecting specimens and supplying data for a University of Georgia study that involves benign polyp protein analysis.
 The surgeons will be privy to early results of this research.

-For more information about colorectal surgery and care, or to refer a patient to the Colon and Rectal Surgery Division, which serves Greenville, Asheville, Columbia, and surrounding areas throughout the Southeast, call (864) 269-5500.
+For more information about colorectal surgery and care, or to refer a patient to the Colon and Rectal Surgery Division, which serves Greenville, Asheville and surrounding areas throughout the Southeast, call 864-269-5500.